mishkin101/599project/Readme.md

 a probabilitiy that is bounded by a one-norm instead of a 2-norm.
 Sparsity here is important as the algorithm is more likely to converge to a solution that is robust to outliers when the 1-norm.
 Its valid to use a 1-norm since this is just dividing over a probability distributon that is classic-- we just get a different metric that represents the distace between the values and changes the probability of getting a mixed strategy from the players set of total strategies.

 **Find the Maximum Payoff for player 2 from Player 1's Strategy** The rejectiom sampling portion will find the maximum element from the players mixed stratetgy outcome.
 We Accept with probability the element u_j from player 2's possible payoffs with proability e^(uj-u_max).
-We must consider sampling from all of players 2 choices, [m], uniformly and post-select for j-- meaning, we want to see how likely it is that this distrbution we have from player 1's choice will produce the max payoff for player 2.
+We must consider sampling from all of players 2 choices, [m], uniformly and post-select for j-- meaning, we want to see how likely it is that this distrbution we have from player 1's choice will produce the max payoff for player 2. if it is not possible, draw again until we find a sutible strategy for player 2 that satifies the nash equilibria.